WHATS HOT

 How To Celebrate Holi During

 Before making any plans to celebrate Holi, be sure to speak with your doctor first.
-Depending on how far along you are in your pregnancy, she may have some suggestions or precautions for you to take in order to avoid any .
+Depending on how far along you are in your pregnancy, she may have some suggestions or precautions for you to take in order to avoid any risks.

 Yes, some colors may be harmful to you and now that you are pregnant, it’s become even more important to choose the right colors to play with during Holi.

-There are a things to keep in mind when it comes to choosing safe holi colors for you and your family.
+There are a few things to keep in mind when it comes to choosing safe holi colors for you and your family.
 Firstly, colors made from fruits or flowers are generally safe to use.
 Secondly, natural colors made from vegetables or herbal dyes are also usually safe.
-However, it is always best to exercise caution and do your research before using any new products, especially when it comes to items that will come into contact with your skin.
+However, it is always best to exercise caution and do your research before using any new products, especially when it comes to items that will come into contact with your .
 Currently, there is no centralized body which regulates the production of holi colors, so it is important to be aware of this when making your choices.
 Natural henna is safe to use, while black henna contains paraphenylendiamine (PPD), which can cause allergic reactions.
 Colors that contain either of these forms of henna will be labelled as “natural”.
 Also, a color made with natural dyes can be labelled as ‘natural’, but the powder base of the color may still be harmful.

 What to do in case of reaction from colors?

-Pregnancy causes your immunity levels to drop, which unfortunately makes you more susceptible to colds, flu and other infections.
+Pregnancy causes your immunity levels to drop, which unfortunately makes you more susceptible to colds, and other infections.
 In addition, your skin becomes much more sensitive , so you might have reactions to certain chemicals and dyes – like those used in Holi colors.

 If you have injected liquid or powder colors or if someone has thrown colors of unknown origin on you, here are some possible remedies: